loganfreeman/css/box-model.md

 ---
 *Boxes in the normal flow belong to a formatting context, which may be block or inline, but not both simultaneously.
 Block-level boxes participate in a block formatting context.
 Inline-level boxes participate in an inline formatting context.*

+Collapsing margins
+---
+*In CSS, the adjoining margins of two or more boxes (which might or might not be siblings) can combine to form a single margin.
+Margins that combine this way are said to collapse, and the resulting combined margin is called a collapsed margin.*